Salicylic acid gel

 Salicylic acid gel is used for:

-Removing common warts and warts on the bottom of the foot (plantar warts).
-It may also be used for other skin conditions as determined by your doctor.
+Treating scalp itching, flaking, irritation, redness, and scaling due to psoriasis, dandruff, or seborrhea.
+It may also be used for other conditions as determined by your doctor.

 Salicylic acid gel is a topical salicylate.
 It works by causing the skin to swell, soften, and then slough or peel in areas where it is applied.